JaredJomar/Projects/VideoDownload/readme.md

 4. Configure other options
 5. Click Download

-### 🔴 Live Stream Recording
+### 🔴 Live Stream & Twitch Content
-1. Paste live stream URL
+1. Paste live stream URL or Twitch video/clip URL
-2. App automatically detects live streams
+2. App automatically detects content type
+3. For live streams:
-3. Recording starts immediately
+   - Recording starts immediately
-4. Use Cancel to stop recording
+   - Use Cancel to stop recording
+4. For Twitch videos:
+   - Select "video with audio" and "best" resolution for highest quality
+   - App handles audio synchronization automatically
+   - Audio quality is set to maximum for all Twitch downloads

 ### 🍪 Browser Cookies for Age-Restricted Videos
 1. In the Settings tab, select your browser under "Use Browser Cookies"